alibaba/FederatedScope/README.md

 make html
 ```

-We shall put the API references and comprehensive tutorials on our website (coming soon).
+We put the API references and comprehensive tutorials on our [website](https://federatedscope.io/).

 ## License